almcnall/cloud-LDAS/README.md

 ## Repository Overview

-The "scripts" folder provides everything needed to reproduce the case study, as described in the folder's README.
+The "scripts" folder provides the code needed to reproduce the case study;
+follow the steps described in the folder's README.

 The "CONTRIBUTING.md" guide provides instructions for project collaborators, or any potential contributors to this repository.